-UK Customs Declaration form – Explanation
+The UK Customs Declaration Form Explained

 How to apply for Transfer of Residence tax relief when you want to move your home to the United Kingdom from outside the EU to the UK.

 You will need to fill in a form on the internet, the Transfer of Residence or ToR1 form.
-This form replaces several different forms that used to be in place for belongings, pets and vehicles.
+This form replaces several different forms that used to be in place for belongings, pets, and vehicles.
 Now you fill in one form for all of these.
 You can find the updated forms on the HMRC website (the UK version of the IRS).
 The website contains all of the details.
 Some of it might be confusing, so we will try to help clear up some of the confusion.

-To this form you will have to attach a copy of your UK passport if you are a citizen of the UK, or a copy of your UK visa.
+To this form, you will have to attach a copy of your UK passport if you are a citizen of the UK or a copy of your UK visa.
 You might also be asked to show a contract for employment or something similar.
 You will be asked to supply a list or inventory of the things that you will be importing.

-Most of SDC International Shipping’s customers will not be sending motor vehicles in their containers, as for the most part it is not possible to permanently import automobiles with the steering column on the left (outside of certified antiques that require specific permission).
+Most of SDC International Shipping’s customers will not be sending motor vehicles in their containers, as for the most part, it is not possible to permanently import automobiles with the steering column on the left (outside of certified antiques that require specific permission).
 However, some of our clients have sent pleasure craft (called private vessels in their terminology), and those are also declared on this form now.

 The vast majority of our UK relocation clients qualify for customs relief, meaning that they won’t have to pay import duties when they send a container full of their family’s personal effects and used household goods.
 To qualify for the exemption, you should have lived outside of the UK or any EU country for at least the last 12 consecutive months.

 There are certain advantages to each.
-If we send your things to the UK, it is a little more expensive, but you don’t have to worry about the 12 month window closing on you.
+If we send your things to the UK, it is a little more expensive, but you don’t have to worry about the 12-month window closing on you.
 Your goods would have already cleared customs and you can leave them in storage in the UK for as long as you like.
-And of course you will be able to get your things far more rapidly when you decide that you do want them.
+And of course, you will be able to get your things far more rapidly when you decide that you do want them.
 Please note that you need to supply a residential address for the UK.